News

 After Parkinson

 In this series of small mixed media images I returned again to my battered reprint of John Parkinson’s 1629 Paradisi in Sole Paradisus Terrestris (Park-in-Sun’s Earthly Paradise).
-Seen as one of the first western garden manuals, it collected woodcuts of a thousand known plants found in England at the time, and organizing them in terms of “The Place, The Time, The Names, The Virtues.”
+One of the first western garden manuals, Parkinson collected woodcuts of a thousand known plants found in England at the time organizing them by “The Place, The Time, The Names, The Virtues” of each.
 Many of these plants were brought from North America and many others later introduced here.

-My walking and study merge in recognitions of local wild plants within Parkinson's garden manual, as I rethink my relationship to the place, the time, the names, and the virtues of what is now my present paradise.
+My walking and study merged in recognitions of local wild plants within Parkinson's garden manual.
+My relationship to the place, the time, the names, and the virtues of our present paradise remains for me a constant concern.

 All images are mixed media: litho, acrylic and ink.
 18x13-19x14 cm $125.00